Code-Institute-Submissions/first_edition/DEPLOYMENT.md

 (should ideally call it the same name as your website) and pick a region closest to you.
 Afterwards, click on the resources tab and then under addons type in postgres and click on the result.
 You can use the free plan for the purposes of this demostration.

-2. In order to use Postgres, you must install dj_database_url and psycopg2, unicorn, boto3 adn django-storeages..
+2. In order to use Postgres, you must install dj_database_url and psycopg2, unicorn, boto3 and django-storages..
 Type into the console on git "pip3 install psycopg2-binary", "pip3 install dj_database_url" and
 "pip3 install unicorn" and also "pip3 install boto3" and "pip3 install django-storages" .
 Make a requirements.txt file by typing "pip3 freeze > requirements.txt". add "storages" to installed apps in settings.py to allow django storages to function.

 3. Go back to Heroku and get your database url.
 It can be found in the settings tab hidden behind Config vars.
 Now on gitpod, in the settings.py file, import dj_database_url.
-Scroll down and find the database setting (which should be marked by a comment) and comment out the orignal code.
+Scroll down and find the database setting (which should be marked by a comment) and comment out the original code.
 Instead, Type the following:

 ```python